steve-bate/activitypub-testsuite/docs/architecture.md

 To ensure test isolation, the server may be rebuilt and restarted for each test, or it may continue running for the duration of the test suite run and only have it's state (e.g., persistent storage) reset for each test.
 This will vary depending on the server implementation.

+> [!NOTE]
+> In some contexts, this documentation refers to the SUT as the "local server".
+This is in contrast to the a "remote server" which is a simulated server in the test framework.

 ## Example Test

 This is a simple inbox POST test.
 To test the inbox POST, we need a local actor (in the SUT) and a simulated remote actor.
 This test specifies some metadata related to the ActivityPub requirements level (for test report generation) and the required ActivityPub capability (inbox post).
 It is parameterized to run for each allowed ActivityPub media type.